Kaiping: History

 Under the Qing (1649), Hoiping County made up part of the commandery of Shiuhing (Zhaoqing).

+From AD 1649 to AD 1949, the administration centre of Kaiping was Cangcheng (蒼城鎮), from AD 1950 to AD 1953, the administration center moved to Chikan (赤磡鎮)， from AD 1953 until nowadays, the administration center is Sanbu (三埠鎮).
 It was promoted to county-level city status in 1993.

 Administration

 Administratively, Kaiping is administered as part of the prefecture-level city of Jiangmen.